martinring/thesis/src/3-Self-Verification.md

-The design flow starts with a *modelling phase*, where the structure and behaviour of the system is modelled at an abstract level without referring to any implementation se (see [#fig:design-flow]).
-In our case, we use SysML [@SysML] and OCL [@RichtersGogolla2002] to specify the structure and formalize constraints on its behaviour as well as the functional hardware description language Clash [@Clash] for a uniform, executable and synthesizeable model of the system.
+The design flow starts with a *modelling phase*, where the structure and behaviour of the system is modelled at an abstract level without referring to any implementation (see [#fig:design-flow]).
+In our case, we use SysML [@SysML] and OCL [@RichtersGogolla2002] to specify the structure and formalise constraints on its behaviour as well as the functional hardware description language Clash [@Clash] for a uniform, executable and synthesiseable model of the system.

 The actual specification and implementation languages are of no particular relevance and could be replaced by others (e.g. we could use